 What the 40% rule means

-Note that this is also a rolling, cumulative amount.
-A contractor could work five days a week for the first week of the month at one client, then five for another and so on.
-They still wouldn’t breach the 40% rule.
+This is treated as a rolling, cumulative amount.
+Basically, you could work five days a week for the first week of the month at one client, and then five for another and so on, and still wouldn’t breach the 40% rule.

 The 40% rule is an important one because it takes precedence over the 24-month rule.
 If you don’t work more than 40% of your time in one place then the 24-month rule becomes irrelevant.